cuboulder-MSD/digColl_CUmuseumVertebrateDoc/README.md

 ### Subject Topic
 A term or phrase representing the primary topic(s) on which a work is focused.
 Common subject terms used in this collection include: Birds
 ### Identifier
 Contains a unique standard number or code that distinctively identifies a resource.
 Typically the file name.
-Example:
+Example: musm_zooLed_birds_v1_00001-00007.jpg
 ### Identifier ARK
 Controlled, stable link to the resource.
 Example: https://ark.colorado.edu/ark:/47540/6c2x3577w0zp
+### Source
+Source from which the item was derived (if part of a greater whole).
+### Language
+Contains the textual or coded form for the language of the content of the resource.
+Language(s) seen in this collection include: English; Latin
+### Relation
+Information that identifies other resources related to the one being described.
+### Rights
+Information about restrictions imposed on access to a resource.

+Statement in collection: This Item is protected by copyright and/or related rights.
+You are free to use this Item in any way that is permitted by the copyright and related rights legislation that applies to your use.
+For other uses you need to obtain permission from the rights-holder(s). https://rightsstatements.org/page/InC/1.0/?language=en

+Rights statement comes from [rightsstatements.org](https://rightsstatements.org/page/1.0/?language=en)